wulffern/aic2023/lectures/l08_pll.md

 <!--pan_doc:

 The gain of the phase-detector and charge pump is the current we feed into the loop filter over a period.
-I'm not sure why, check in the book.
+I don't remember why, check in the book for a detailed description.

 The two blocks compare our reference clock to our feedback clock, and produce an error signal.